 The evergreen Bottlebrush, known scientifically as Callistemon spp, is a subtropical shrub native to Australia and thrives in full sun in USDA growing zones 9-11.
-Bottlebrush Buckeye (Aesculus parviflora) is deciduous and native to the southeastern portion of the United States.
+Bottlebrush Buckeye (Aesculus parviflora) is a deciduous shrub and native to the southeastern portion of the United States.
 Both of these shrubs are very low maintenance and mostly trouble-free.
 Deer and rabbits stay away from the unpalatable leaves and may only browse on a flower here and there.
-Most of the common garden pests such as slugs, snails, or aphids rarely attack.
-There are only two main pests to be on the lookout for; Armored Scale insects (found only on the Callistemon) and Japanese Beetles.
+There are only two main pests to be on the lookout for: Armored Scale insects (found only on the Callistemon) and Japanese Beetles.

 Common Bottlebrush Pests